MIRI and NIRCam Coronagraphy of HR8799 b

 Top: the initial display after selecting the mask and uploading the plots.

 Bottom: zooming in on the left plot, one can visualize the given roll stroke for a given date and corresponding aperture PA (APA) and position on the right plot.
 Planet b is best observed when it is as distant as possible from the coronagraph axes (tilted by 5º with respect to the detector axes).
 In this case, the white dot on the red track (TA quadrant 1) corresponds to an APA of ~90º and a ~30º angular distance from the vertical most axis of the 4QPM mask.
-We choose this as the minimum APA.
+Choose this as the minimum APA.
 It is also favorable for planet c which is then just outside of the IWA.

 (4) Do the observations require any restrictions on the orientation of the instrument field of view (FOV)/ detector being referenced?

-For MIRI, we will orient the disk at an angle of ~45° from the 4QPM axes, which corresponds to an APA of ~89º to ~104º.
+For MIRI, orient the disk at an angle of ~45° from the 4QPM axes, which corresponds to an APA of ~89º to ~104º.
 This placement guarantees that b (in quadrant 1) is at least 30º away from the 4QPM "vertical" axis (which has a 5º offset).
 By chance, this is a favorable position for planet c as well.

 (5) How does the roll flexibility changes over the visibility period?

-See alsoJWST Target Viewing ConstraintsJWST Position Angles, Ranges, and Offsets
+See also: JWST Target Viewing Constraints, JWST Position Angles, Ranges, and Offsets

 The maximum available roll stroke (or ApertureE PA Range: how much the observatory is allowed to rotate and vary the aperture PA at a given time as JWST must remain oriented with respect to the Sun) is always between ~7º and ~14º.
-For this simplified program, focusing only on planet b, we do not want to have too strict scheduling constraints and therefore we allow 7º as the minimum roll angle.
+For this simplified program, focusing only on planet b, you do not want to have too strict scheduling constraints and therefore, you'll allow 7º as the minimum roll angle.
 At 1.7" it is enough to avoid self-subtraction of the planet as it represents a linear shift of 0.21" which is 3.4 pixels for NIRCam and ~2 FWHM at 3.35µm.
 For MIRI, it corresponds to 2 pixels.

 (6) Do the goals call for a larger roll offset on the science target than can be obtained instantaneously in a single visibility period?